Gourdon Lifeboat Station

 Gourdon Lifeboat Station was located on William Street in Gourdon, a fishing village approximately 27 mi south-west of Aberdeen, in the county of Aberdeenshire, historically Kincardineshire, on the east coast of Scotland.

 A lifeboat was first placed at Gourdon in 1878, by the Royal National Lifeboat Institution (RNLI).
+An Independent lifeboat, Maggie Law, also operated between 1890 and 1938.

 After 91 years of service, Gourdon Lifeboat Station was closed in 1969.

 History

 On invitation of local residents, and following the visit and report of the Inspector of Lifeboats, at a meeting of the RNLI committee of management on Thursday 3 May 1877, it was decided to establish a lifeboat station at Gourdon, Kincardineshire.
 "Shipwrecks are said to be increasing in that neighbourhood.
 It is also stated that the Boat will probably often be instrumental in aiding fishing-boats belonging to Gourdon, Bervie, and Johnshaven, on their being overtaken by sudden gales of wind while out pursuing their avocations, there being no other Life-boat nearer than Montrose on the south, and Stonehaven on the north, Gourdon being about midway between those places."

 The cost of the lifeboat and station had been defrayed from the legacy of the late George Irlam of London.
-A new boathouse was constructed on land granted by James Farquhar of Hallgreen, and a new 33-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (10) oars, was sent to the town, along with its transporting / launching carriage.
-On a fine day on 12 October 1878, deemed a local public holiday for the event, the lifeboat was transported in a grand procession to Bervie, headed by the band of the Forfar and Kincardine Militia, along with the Provost, Magistrates and Town Councillors, lodges of Freemasons, Good Templars and Odd Fellows, the coastguard and volunteer rocket brigade, and the 2nd and 4th Kincardine Artillery Volunteers.
+A new boathouse was constructed on land granted by James Farquhar of Hallgreen, and a new 33-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (10) oars, was sent to the town, along with its transporting and launching carriage.
+On a fine day on 12 October 1878, deemed a local public holiday for the event, the lifeboat was drawn in a grand procession to Bervie, headed by the band of the Forfar and Kincardine Militia, along with the Provost, Magistrates and Town Councillors, lodges of Freemasons, Good Templars and Odd Fellows, the coastguard and volunteer rocket brigade, and the 2nd and 4th Kincardine Artillery Volunteers.

 Arriving back in Gourdon, Rev J. Brown, Honorary Secretary of the Gourdon lifeboat committee, gave prayer.
 The lifeboat was then named Young George Irlam (ON 260), as requested by the donor, before being launched for a demonstration to the watching crowd.

 The Young George Irlam served Gourdon until 1892.
 Not many service records can be found, and those that exist primarily show that the lifeboat was called to stand by in bad weather, while the fishing fleet returned.